 Hinton also offers fine accommodations, at a fraction of the costs of Jasper.
 As well William Switzer Provincial Park has abundant camping facilities.
 There are also several outdoors lodges, ranches and guiding services.

-The area offers quick access to William A. Switzer Provincial Park and, for those seeking more rugged and isolated areas, Willmore Wilderness Area.
+For those seeking more rugged and isolated areas, Willmore Wilderness Area and further north, Kakwa Wildland Provincial Park.
 Both of these areas are accessed from the Yellowhead Trans-Canada Highway, via Highway 40 (The Ram Highway), that runs north, just west of Hinton.
 Known as the “Scenic Route to Alaska”, the highway goes on to Grande Cache, Grande Prairie and west to British Columbia.

 A word of caution…If you take this highway, fill your gas tank at Hinton.
 It can also be an interesting cycle trip (but be prepared for bears on the road).
 There are also many guided horse trips through the area, as well as trips for experienced paddlers.